lamps-lab/ETDMiner/README.md

 ##### 3. Use the extracted metadata to update the missing values in the original ETD database.

-* ```autometa.config``` is the configutation file.
+* ```updateDB.config``` is the configutation file.
 This is where you enter your database login information and set database settings.

 ```
 [SERVER_CONFIG]